November 3, 2006

 the receipt of semen.

-In their tribal villages the Sambia segregate the sexes as much as possible.
+In their tribal villages the Sambia segregate the sexes as

 Men and women each have their own paths and meeting places.
-The boys have
+The boys

 no contact whatever with the girls.
-Without regular ingestion of male seed,
+Without regular ingestion of male

-the Sambia believe, boys will never grow up into strong, mature men.
+the Sambia believe, boys will never grow up into strong, mature

 After puberty the boys enter the second phase of initiation: it is now